rthery/borrit/README.md

 > :warning: **This is a Proof of Concept with support for Google Sheets only.**

 ## Installation
 Use the package manager in Unity to install this package from its git url `https://github.com/rthery/borrit.git`

+It has been tested in Unity 2019.4 and 2020.3, it may work with earlier versions though.

 ### Google Sheets (Google Script Web App)
 This is the preferred method to use Google Sheets as a database, as its project setup is much easier